 Henri de Mondeville (c.
-1260 – 1316) was the surgeon to two kings of France – Philip IV and Louis X. In 1312 he wrote Cyrurgia (Surgery), one of the first works of its kind from the Middle Ages.
-Based on his years of training, in both France and Italy, this work offers a wide scope of medical treatments, ranging from brain surgery to dog bites.
+1260 – 1316) was the surgeon to two French kings – Philip IV and Louis X. In 1312 he wrote Cyrurgia (Surgery), one of the first works of its kind from the Middle Ages.
+Based on his years of training, in both France and Italy, this work offers a wide scope of medical treatments, ranging from removing arrows to how to amputate.
 Here are a few sections from the Cyrurgia.

 Removing an iron garrott from a knee